The Privacy, Data Protection and Cybersecurity Law Review: Denmark

-- if the transfer is necessary for important reasons of public interests; or
+- the transfer is necessary for important reasons of public interests; or

 Furthermore, international transfer of personal data in the absence of an adequacy decision or appropriate safeguards may only take place under the following circumstances:

-- if the transfer only concerns a limited number of data subjects;
+- the transfer only concerns a limited number of data subjects;

-- if the controller has assessed all the circumstances surrounding the transfer;
+- the controller has assessed all the circumstances surrounding the transfer;

-- if the controller – prior to the transfer – has informed the DPA hereof;
+- the controller – prior to the transfer – has informed the DPA hereof;

 Company policies and practices